 On October 24, 2022, Canopy Growth also agreed to issue common shares with a value of US\$50.0 million to, among others, certain unitholders (the "Holders") of High Street Capital Partners, LLC, a subsidiary of Acreage ("HSCP"), in order to reduce a potential liability of approximately US\$121.0 million pursuant to HSCP's amended tax receivable agreement and the related tax receivable bonus plans.
 In connection with the foregoing, 5,648,927 common shares with a value of approximately US\$15.0 million were issued to certain Holders on November 4, 2022 as the first installment under this agreement with a second payment of approximately US\$15.0 million in common shares to occur on the earlier of (a) the second business day following the date on which the shareholders of Acreage approve the Floating Share Arrangement; or (b) April 24, 2023.
 The final payment with a value of approximately US\$20.0 million will be issued immediately prior to completion of the Floating Share Arrangement.
 Canopy Growth has also agreed to register the resale of such common shares under the Securities Act of 1933, as amended.
 In addition, on October 24, 2022, a wholly-owned subsidiary of Canopy Growth ("Acreage Debt Optionholder") agreed, subject to certain conditions precedent, to acquire an option to purchase the outstanding principal, including all accrued and unpaid interest thereon of Acreage's debt, being an amount up to US\$150.0 million (the "Acreage Debt") from Acreage's existing lenders (the "Lenders") in exchange for an option premium payment of US\$28.5 million (the "Option Premium").
 The Acreage Debt Optionholder will have the right to exercise its option at its discretion, and the Option Premium will be used towards settlement of the Acreage Debt.
-In the event that Acreage Debt on or prior to maturity, the Option Premium will be returned to the Acreage Debt Optionholder.
-In the event that Acreage defaults on the Acreage Debt and the Acreage Debt Optionholder does not exercise its option to acquire the Acreage Debt, the Option Premium will be released to the Lenders.
+In the event that Acreage repays the Acreage Debt on or prior to maturity, the Option Premium will be returned to the Acreage Debt Optionholder.
+In the event that Acreage Debt, the Option Premium will be returned to the Acreage Debt Optionholder.
+In the event that Acreage Debt, the Option Premium will be returned to the Acreage Debt Optionholder.
+In the event that Acreage Debt, the Option Premium will be returned to the Acreage Debt Optionholder.
+In the event that Acreage Debt, the Option Premium will be returned to the Acreage Debt Optionholder.
+In the event that Acreage Debt, the Option Premium will be returned to the Acreage Debt on acquire the Acreage Debt, the Option Premium will be returned to the Acreage Debt optionholder.
+In the event that Acreage Debt, the Option Premium